yatharth-singh148/Autonomous-Moderation-Suite/README.md

 This allowed the suite to identify certain accounts that would otherwise have remained invisible to the original detection approach.

+### High-Frequency Community Lookups

+A recurring engineering challenge was supporting community-level group lookups without repeatedly traversing the entire flagged-user dataset.

+The solution was to maintain a materialized cache of flagged-user-to-group associations.
+A full rebuild occurs on a scheduled interval, while newly flagged users are handled incrementally between rebuilds.

+This separates the expensive synchronization workload from the fast request path and allows the same cached state to serve both the central moderation panel and community-specific sister panels.

 ### Distributed Failure Handling

 A failure in one processing component should not necessarily stop the entire moderation pipeline.